SpaceX Starship: Starbase

-Starbase is planned to host two launch sites, named Pad A and Pad B. A launch site at Starbase has large facilities, such as a tank farm, an orbital launch mount, and an integration tower.
+Starbase hosts two launch sites, named Pad A and Pad B or Orbital Launch Pads 1 and 2 (OLP-1 and 2).
+A launch site at Starbase has large facilities, such as a tank farm, an orbital launch mount, and an integration tower.
 Smaller facilities are present at the launch site: tanks surrounding the area containing methane, oxygen, nitrogen, helium, hydraulic fluid, etc.; subcoolers near the tank farm cool propellant using liquid nitrogen; and various pipes are installed at large facilities.
 Each tank farm consists of eight tanks, enough to support one orbital launch.
 The current launch mount on Pad A has a water-powered flame diverter, 20 clamps holding the booster, and a quick disconnect mount providing liquid fuel and electricity to the Super Heavy booster before it lifts off.

 The integration tower or launch tower consists of steel truss sections, a lightning rod on top, and a pair of mechanical arms that can lift, catch and recover the booster.
 The decision to catch the booster with the arms was made to reduce the rocket's mass and mechanical complexity by removing the need for landing legs, as well as enabling more rapid reuse by placing the rocket directly back on the launchpad.
 The mechanical arms are attached to a carriage and controlled by a pulley at the top of the tower.
 The pulley is linked to a winch and spool at the base of the tower using a cable.
 Using the winch and the carriage, the mechanical arms can move vertically, with support from bearings attached at the sides of the carriage.
 A linear hydraulic actuator moves the arms horizontally.
 On top of the arms are tracks, which are used to position the booster or spacecraft.
 The tower is mounted with a quick disconnect arm extending to and contracting from the Starship spacecraft; its functions are similar to the quick disconnect mount that powers the booster.